csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 **24.14** Explain what application characteristics would help you decide which of TPC-C, TPC-H, or TPC-R best models the application.

-**Bibliographical Notes**
+## Bibliographical Notes

-The classic text on queueing theory is Kleinrock \[1975\].
-An early proposal for a database-system benchmark (the Wisconsin bench-

-mark) was made by Bitton et al. \[1983\].
+The classic text on queueing theory is Kleinrock \[1975\].An early proposal for a database-system benchmark (the Wisconsin bench mark) was made by Bitton et al. \[1983\].
 The TPC-A, -B, and -C benchmarks are described in Gray \[1991\].
-An online version of all the TPC benchmark descrip- tions, as well as benchmark results, is available on the World Wide Web at the URL
+An online version of all the TPC benchmark descrip- tions, as well as benchmark results, is available on the World Wide Web at the URL www.tpc.org; the site also contains up-to-date information about new benchmark proposals.

-**1060 Chapter 24 Advanced Application Development**

-www.tpc.org; the site also contains up-to-date information about new benchmark proposals.
 The OO1 benchmark for OODBs is described in Cattell and Skeen \[1992\]; the OO7 benchmark is described in Carey et al. \[1993\].

 Shasha and Bonnet \[2002\] provides detailed coverage of database tuning.
 O’Neil and O’Neil \[2000\] provides a very good textbook coverage of performance measurement and tuning.
 The 5-minute and 1-minute rules are described in Gray and Graefe \[1997\], and more recently extended to consider combinations of main memory, flash, and disk, in Graefe \[2008\].